timsbiomed/jpaserver-scripts/README.md

 ## TL;DR
 - First off, install postgres if you want to use it.
 There's a step below where we have to decide between H2 and an install of postgres.
   - https://postgresapp.com/
   - I haven't written instructions for any configuration you have to do after installing it.
 It might be set up pretty well and the application.yaml ile here defaults to what I have for my postgresapp on my mac.
-Create the database called hapifhir.
+Create the database called hapifhir, not just a server, but a databse, with createdb.
 - In a terminal window with a bash or z-shell, from the top-level directory of the git repo where you found this file:
   - git export <branch> > jpaserver-scripts.tar
   - copy that file to the machine or place you want to deploy on